IBM/qux360/README.md

 #### Step 5.
 Set up `.env`

-Pyqual uses Mellea as a layer to connect to inference services.
+Qux360 uses Mellea as a layer to connect to inference services.
 You will need to create a `.env` file in your project root folder, using keys required by Mellea (depending on what models and services you use Mellea with).
 For example, the following keys in the `.env` file would allow you to use Mellea with WatsonX directly (through a WatsonXBackend), or through LiteLLM.
 LiteLLM is supported in Mellea and allows you to use a variety of backends.

 ```bash
 MODEL_ID_LITELLM=watsonx/meta-llama/llama-3-3-70b-instruct